orcynand/ControlPanelAero/README.md

 ```

 ## Project Credits
-Developed by **CyberArtel**, with architectural assistance from an AI collaborator.
+Developed by **Orcynand**, with architectural assistance from an AI collaborator.